OpenBB-finance/OpenBB/openbb_terminal/README.md

 3. Run a container

-   To launch the contrainer you need to run the following command:
+   To launch the container you need to run the following command:

    `docker run -v ~/.openbb_terminal/:/home/python/.openbb_terminal -v ~/OpenBBUserData:/home/python/OpenBBUserData -it --rm ghcr.io/openbb-finance/openbbterminal-poetry:1.6.0`